Jieyusz/Jieyusz.github.io/_publications/2024_zheng_slowness.md

 [Alphaxiv](https://www.alphaxiv.org/abs/2408.10234): includes the discussions about the first draft and author responses.
 The comments are still being monitored by the authors.

-[Neuron Perspective](https://authors.elsevier.com/c/1kHVa3BtfH9BQG): the camera-ready version through the sharable link from the author
+[Neuron Perspective](https://authors.elsevier.com/c/1kHVa3BtfH9BQG): the camera-ready version through the sharable link from the authors

-# Media coverage to date (in rough alphabetical order)
+# Media coverage to date

+## Endorsed by interviews with the authors

 [BBC Global News Podcast](https://www.bbc.co.uk/sounds/play/p0kf2tts) Dec 24th, 2024.
 An interview with Prof. Meister.
 Starting at 20:05.